Lotr-frvr/chubb-megathon/README.md

 ### 5. **EBMs and Explainability**

 - **Description:** Utilizes Explainable Boosting Machines (EBMs) for interpretable machine learning.
-EBMs are open-box models that provide transparency and insights into the decision-making process.
+EBMs are open-box models that provide transparency and insights into the decision-making process